 Screenwriters get paid when their work is produced.
-There are three ways to make money as a screenwriter:
+There are two main ways to make money as a screenwriter:

-- If you’re lucky enough to have your script optioned (meaning someone has bought the rights to produce it), then you’ll receive money upfront—usually in increments of $10,000-$50,000 per year while they develop the project—plus more if and when it’s sold or goes into production.
+2. If you’re lucky enough to have your script optioned (meaning someone has bought the rights to produce it), then you’ll receive money upfront — usually in increments of $10,000-$50,000 per year while they develop the project — plus more if and when it’s sold or goes into production.